 |Patapsco and Back Rivers|

-This figure ranks each region from best to worst dissolved oxygen scores for 2010.
+This figure ranks each region from best to worst dissolved oxygen scores for 2011.
 As the number of sampling times and locations that dissolved oxygen is below the threshold is relatively few, the scores for most regions are relatively high.
 However, as shown on the threshold map, many regions of the Bay have dissolved oxygen levels that are frequently below the threshold.
-The highest ranked regions in 2010 were the Upper Western Shore and James River regions.
-The lowest ranked regions in 2010 were the Patapsco and Back Rivers and Elizabeth River regions.
+The highest ranked regions in 2011 were the Upper Western Shore and James River regions.
+The lowest ranked regions in 2011 were the Patuxent, the Lower Western Shore (MD), and the Patapsco and Back Rivers.